Manage user settings

 4. To save your changes, click **Save**.

-To add a follow badge for the `@weights_biases` account on X, you could add a Markdown-style link with an HTML `<img>` tag that points to the badge image:
+To add a follow badge for the `@weights_biases` account on X, add a Markdown-style link with an HTML `<img>` tag that points to the badge image:

 ```markdown theme={null}